Sai-Moen/TMInterface-AS-SaiMoen/site/blogs/bf_intuition/bf_intuition.md

 because of the [Butterfly Effect](https://en.wikipedia.org/wiki/Butterfly_effect), which basically explains that a small change in a chaotic system can have massive implications down the line.

-In fact, most bruteforcing is done with a timeframe of 2s-6s, depending on the situation.
+In fact, most bruteforcing is done with a timeframe of at most 6s, depending on the situation.
 Anything much longer will usually not be able to change the first inputs, and a longer timeframe slows down the bruteforcer, which just wastes time.

-A really short timeframe doesn't really give bruteforce the means to change the run a lot, which sounds like it could be good for optimization, but it does mean you will be optimizing only that small timeframe.
+A really short timeframe may not give bruteforce the means to change the run a lot, which sounds like it could be good for optimization, but it does mean you will be optimizing only that small timeframe (which could very well be what you need).

 It can still be helpful to add a bit more context to the timeframe for better optimization, decreasing other settings instead to avoid changing more than you need to.